insidedw/insidedw/README.md

 ### Hi there 👋
 Daewoong Kim is a web developer since 2014.
-I used to be a full-stack developer, but I currently focus on Front-End for a few years.
-I realized it is so fun to make UI/UX.
+I used to be a full-stack developer, but I currently focus on Front-End for a few years since I realized it is so fun to make UI/UX.
 One thing I always keep in mind while I work is 'Always busy, so keep finding the best way to get things done as soon as possible.'

 _I’m thinking about what value I should live for through my skills._